6 Things to Expect From Writing Sprints Like NaNoWriMo

 PRACTICE

-If you are participating in NaNoWriMo, share the words you write today in the comments with us so we can celebrate your hard work.
-If you aren’t participating, write for fifteen minutes about someone who started something with misguided expectations.
-Once you’ve posted in the comments, read the comments of other writers and encourage them.
+If you are participating in NaNoWriMo, share the words you write today in the practice box with us so we can celebrate your hard work.
+If you aren't participating, write for fifteen minutes about someone who started something with misguided expectations.
+Once you've posted, give feedback to a few others and encourage them to keep going!